-On the eighteenth the Imperialists came to Chiaravalle, and on the nineteenth The Impeto Cade, the left of the Army being within five Miles of Placenza.
-The rialiff pur-Prince going to take a View of the Po, discovered on the other Side a Camp for the Po, discovered on the Duke of Ore March, of the Enemy's.
-It was a Detachment from the Army of the Duke of Or-without any gans, who, by an anticipated March had advanced thither.
-Expedition was Interfuption recessary on both Sides; the Sight of this Body incited the Prince to redouble from the March.
-They might make themselves Masters of Stradella, a Post necesfary for the Passage of the Troops; they even designed to have done so, and he Imperialist's had some Intimation of it.
-To prevent them Prince Eugene made General Kriechbaum march all the Night, with eight Battalions, three Regiments of Cavalry, and six Field-Pieces.
+On the eighteenth the Imperialists came to Chiaravalle, and on the nineteenth The Imperial to Cade, the left of the Army being within five Miles of Placenza.
+The rialiffs pur-Prince going to take a View of the Po, discovered on the other Side a Camp March, of the Enemy's.
+It was a Detachment from the Army of the Duke of Or-without any leans, who, by an anticipated March had advanced thither.
+Expedition was Interruption necessary on both Sides; the Sight of this Body incited the Prince to redouble from the his March.
+They might make themselves Masters of Stradella, a Post neces- Enemy. fary for the Passage of the Troops; they even designed to have done so, and the Imperialifts had some Intimation of it.
+To prevent them Prince Eugene made General Kriechbaum march all the Night, with eight Battalions, three Regiments of Cavalry, and fix Field-Pieces.
 The Rest of the Army were obliged to stay where they were, by Reason of the great Heats, the Want of